 Lilacs.
 Lilacs do not fare well in the deep South because of their affinity for the cold, but Southern states like Virginia and Maryland present excellent growing conditions for them.
 The fragrance from the lilac is often used alone as perfume because it is so distinctive and pleasant.
 They grow well in sunny, dry spots.
 A suggested planting spot, if at all possible, would near a window.
 As a teenager, I woke up to and read books to the delicious, delicate scent of that pale purple flower drifting on the breeze through my window in spring and early summer.
 When I relax and close my eyes, I am able to evoke the memories of that fragrance.

-Wisteria and honeysuckle grow prolifically in the South and they both smell divine.
+Wisteria and honeysuckle.
+Both plants grow prolifically in the South, seemingly at will, and they both smell divine.
 With its purple clusters hanging heavy like grapes and its vines twisting and clambering over anything it can find, wisteria is also a beautiful spring blooming plant.